Fatal Accident in UK Law

 The question of damages for non-economic loss which bulks large in personal injury actions, however, does not arise in the instant case.
 It has not been argued before your Lordships and I refrain from expressing any view about it.]

+In strict theory I think there is no doubt that they should be assessed as at the date of death, just as in theory they are assessed at the date of injury in a personal injury case.
 The court has to make the best estimates that it can having regard to the deceased's age and state of health and to his actual earnings immediately before his death, as well as to the prospects of any increases in his earnings due to promotion or other reasons.
-Assessment of damages in this way requires the pecuniary loss to be split into two parts, relating respectively to the period before the trial and the period after the trial, in the same way as it is split in a personal accident case.

 In a personal injury case, if the injured person has survived until the date of trial, that is a known fact and the multiplier appropriate to the length of his future working life has to be ascertained as at the date of trial.
 But in a fatal accident case the multiplier must be selected once and for all as at the date of death, because everything that might have happened to the deceased after that date remains uncertain.